mtgjson/mtgjson-website/docs/data-models/tcgplayer-skus/index.md

 ::: info Accessing the data

-When using an `TcgplayerSkus.json` file, the Tcgplayer Skus Data Model is accessed through a single index array where its parent property is a card's `uuid` property.
+When using an `TcgplayerSkus.json` file, the Tcgplayer Skus Data Model is accessed through a single index array where its parent property is the card's `uuid` property.
 Here is a reduced payload of the model as an example:

 ```TypeScript
 {